Adolphus Nagbe

-Adolphus Nagbe Marshall (born 21 July 1992) is a Liberian footballer who plays for Maltese club St. George's F.C.
+Adolphus Nagbe Marshall (born 21 July 1992) is a Liberian footballer who plays for Maltese club Fgura United.

 Career

 Indonesia

 Recalled to PS Bangka early December 2013, Nagbe was described as being good in aerial duels and having the ideal height for a defender while being examined at PSMS Medan.
 However, he was threatened to be deported due to immigration issues but it never happened.

-Provoked and taunted by the PSMS Medan starters on the 14th of February 2014, the centerback still concentrated on the match they were unable to elicit a reaction from him.
+Provoked and taunted by the PSMS Medan starters on 14 February 2014, the centerback still concentrated on the match they were unable to elicit a reaction from him.

 Malta

-Spending 2017/18 with Gudja United, the Liberia international focused on promotion that season and was nominated for the 2nd Division Player of the Year Award.
+Spending 2017–18 with Gudja United, the Liberia international focused on promotion that season and was nominated for the 2nd Division Player of the Year Award.